hraberg/enumerable/README.markdown

 * `lambda.weaving.debug` - will log to System.out and write all generated classes to disk if set to true.
 * `lambda.weaving.debug.classes.dir` - where to write the classes.
 Defaults to `target/generated-classes`.
-* `lambda.weaving.skipped.packages` - is a comma separeted list of package prefixes to skip.
+* `lambda.weaving.skipped.packages` - is a comma separated list of package prefixes to skip.

 ### LambdaParameter

-You probably want to use the *@LambdaParameter* annotation to mark fields of your own types to be used in blocks via static imports:
+You probably want to use the [@LambdaParameter](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/annotation/LambdaParameter.java) annotation to mark fields of your own types to be used in blocks via static imports:

     public class MyDomainLambdaParameters {
         @LambdaParameter